aalshukri/PythonSampleCLI/README.md

 # PythonSampleCLI

-Repo to be used as a base skeleton for development of command line interface applications.
+This repository contains a basic skeleton for development of command line interface applications.

 Adapted from https://github.com/kennethreitz/samplemod

-## Todo

-.

 ## Running Instructions